corda/token-sdk/docs/InMemoryTokenSelection.md

 ## Overview

-To remove potential performance bottleneck and remove the requirement for database specific SQL to be provided for each backend, in memory implementation of token selection was introduced as an experimental feature of `token-sdk`.
+To remove potential performance bottlenecks and remove the requirement for database specific SQL to be provided for each backend, a threadsafe, in memory implementation of token selection was introduced as an experimental feature of `token-sdk`.
 To use it, you need to have `VaultWatcherService` installed as a `CordaService` on node startup.
-Indexing strategy could be specified, by PublicKey, by ExternalId (if using accounts feature) or just by token type and identifier.
+An Indexing strategy can be specified, by PublicKey or by ExternalId (if using accounts feature) or just by token type and identifier.

 ## How to switch between database based selection and in memory cache?